lucianosarno/htmlCssCapstone/README.md

 # Capstone Project (Online shop)

-> This is the my Capstone Project for the HTML&CSS3 module of Microverse course.
-In this project I was required to create an Online Shop Website according to the specifications on https://www.behance.net/gallery/24796463/ZATTIX.
+> This is my Capstone Project for the HTML&CSS3 module of the Microverse course.
+In this project, I was required to create an Online Shop Website according to the specifications on https://www.behance.net/gallery/24796463/ZATTIX.

 ![screenshot](images/screenshot.png)